taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 	- Machine Learning with TensorFlow (2nd, 2021) by Mattmann A. Chris
 - Deep Learning
 	- Deep Learning with TensorFlow and Keras: Build and deploy supervised, unsupervised, deep, and reinforcement learning models (3rd, 2022) by Amita Kapoor, Antonio Gulli, Sujit Pal
-	- Learning TensorFlow: A Guide to Building Deep Learning Systems (2017) by Tom Hope (Author), Yehezkel S. Resheff (Author), Itay Lieder
+	- Learning TensorFlow: A Guide to Building Deep Learning Systems (2017) by Tom Hope, Yehezkel S. Resheff, Itay Lieder
 	- Advanced Deep Learning with TensorFlow 2 and Keras: Apply DL, GANs, VAEs, deep RL, unsupervised learning, object detection and segmentation, and more (2nd, 2020) by Rowel Atienza
-	- Deep Learning with TensorFlow 2 and Keras: Regression, ConvNets, GANs, RNNs, NLP, and more with TensorFlow 2 and the Keras API (2nd, 2019) by Antonio Gulli (Author), Amita Kapoor (Author), Sujit Pal
+	- Deep Learning with TensorFlow 2 and Keras: Regression, ConvNets, GANs, RNNs, NLP, and more with TensorFlow 2 and the Keras API (2nd, 2019) by Antonio Gulli, Amita Kapoor, Sujit Pal
 	- Practical Deep Learning for Cloud, Mobile, and Edge: Real-World AI & Computer-Vision Projects Using Python, Keras & TensorFlow (2019) by Anirudh Koul, Siddha Ganju, Meher Kasam [4.6, 44]
 - Generative AI
 	- Generative AI with Python and TensorFlow 2: Create images, text, and music with VAEs, GANs, LSTMs, Transformer models (2021) by Joseph Babcock